MaarufB/Employee-Management-System/README.md

 # Employee Management System
-    This windows application was developed using VB.NET with MySQL Database.
+    This application is a windows-based and was developed using VB.NET with MySQL Database.